w3c/wai-curricula/content/designer/navigation-design.md

   * text and visual indications about the current page in the navigation menu
 * evaluate the amount of site navigational components in use
 * select components that help users navigate and orient
-* identify related requirements for developers to apply semantics to page titles, headings, as well as visual and non-visual indications in navigation menus
+* identify related requirements for developers to apply semantics and styles to site navigational components

 #### Teaching Ideas for Topic